dougbutner/web-4/README.md

 ## Defining Web 4

-There are 3 foundational underpinnings of web 4
+There are 3 conceptual underpinnings of web 4

  1. Time-issued cryptocurrency
  2. Biocryptographic signatures
  3. Socioeconomic applications

-We will discuss these foundations one at a time
+We will discuss these concepts one at a time.

 # Time-issued cryptocurrency (Time Tokens)